akvo/akvo-product-design/RSR/Features/41-Print-as-PDF/FunctionalDesign/41-Print-as-PDF.md

 GIVEN a user printing filtered project updates
 WHEN they enter a from and to date
 THEN the project title and all updates that are posted within the 2 dates are included

+#### Exclude Images and Maps
+GIVEN a user printing as PDF
+WHEN they select to exclude images and maps
+THEN these should not be included